 This situation occurs in relation with local weather patterns.
 That’s due to the rain shadow effect of the nearby Yukon mountains.
 The distinctive area is also prone to strong winds which continually supply the region with new sand from the shores of Lake Bennet.

 Despite the name, the amazing Carcross Desert does not technically measure as dry enough to be classified as a desert.
 The feature nonetheless remains significantly drier than the surrounding area, though.
 In point of fact, this extends to the entire country.

 That holds true due to the fact that the site receives less than 2 in (50 mm) of rain per year.
 The rest of the country in which it formed, Canada, has a much damper climate.
 Despite these highly arid conditions, however, a few hardy plants have adapted to the climate.

 Most notable among these is the rare Baikal Sedge.
 The plant’s only known to exist in four other locations in North America.
 Another species of flora that flourishes here, despite being extremely rare in surrounding regions, is the lovely but delicate Yukon Lupine.

 Geological evidence also shows that the area now forming the Carcross Desert holds a somewhat surprising history.
 To the great amazement of many, the region once comprised a lake bed.
 This, however, occurred long ago, back in the Pleistocene Epoch.

-These include numerous types of popular functions.
-Among these is such uses as hiking, all-terrain vehicular activities, and sand boarding.
+These include numerous types of locally popular functions.
+Among these is such frequent uses as hiking, all-terrain vehicular activities, and sand boarding.
 Finally, the nature of the remarkable site also appears to be rapidly making it a popular site for skydiving.